Cen-XIN/Athena/diary.md

 The Pi controls the Arduino well and also gets the right data from RPLidar.

 Let's focus on SLAM then :-)

+# Feb
+### 12th
+OMG, the fxxking problem has just been done =) It finally turns out to be the hardware problem that the USB port can not supply enough power!

+Guess what measures I have taken?
+Disable the HDMI, the audio, the Ethernet port, the LEDs... never work!
+The voltage on the USB port still remains 4.9V!

+After a discussion with my supervisor, we decide to change a new Pi.
+Then everything works on well.

+I have to confess it's trivial, but it actually stuck me for two weeks!!!
+Oh, what a waste of time!!!